After-Hours Service Calls

 Building Conditions Inspections

-Some construction for maintenance, repair, major renovation, or new construction is accomplished through contracts with outside contractors administered by the Interim Associate Vice President for Facilities, Jim Brummer.
+Some construction for maintenance, repair, major renovation, or new construction is accomplished through contracts with outside contractors administered by the Associate Vice President for Facilities, Jim Brummer.
 Only authorized Physical Plant personnel may direct the work of contractors for new construction or renovation.

 Cleaning of academic and administrative areas is accomplished by the Building Service Workers.